The Dead Daisies

 The Dead Daisies are an Australian-American hard rock band formed in Sydney in 2012.
-Since their formation they have assembled a rotating lineup of musicians who have otherwise played with groups including Whitesnake, Guns N' Roses, Black Sabbath, and Motley Crue, among others.
+Since their formation they have assembled a rotating lineup of musicians who have otherwise played with groups including Whitesnake, Guns N' Roses, Black Sabbath, and Mötley Crüe, among others.
 Although functioning as a sort of "supergroup" during its history, the band has been spearheaded by guitarist David Lowy while its various live and studio based releases have come out.
 The group's eponymous debut album was released by Spitfire Music in August 2013.

 History

-Formation, debut album, and first tour (2013)
+Formation, debut album, and first tour (2012)

 The Dead Daisies were formed in the city of Sydney within Australia by musicians Jon Stevens (formerly of the bands Noiseworks and INXS) and David Lowy (formerly of the group Mink) in 2012.
 The singer-songwriter and guitarist got together after David Edwards, a music industry figure known for serving as ex-manager of INXS, had reintroduced them.

 The band's self-titled debut album was recorded in two weeks at Wishbone Studios in Los Angeles in 2013 with American producer/engineer and multi-instrumentalist John Fields.
 The album was released in North America on 9 August 2013 through Caroline/Universal, and later released in the United Kingdom in mid-November 2013.
 "Lock N' Load", their first single, was co-written by Slash (the lead guitarist of Guns N' Roses), who also played guitar on the track.
 The song was a Rolling Stone magazine Daily Download on 25 July 2013 and was also available on the website of BBC Radio 2.
 The song's music video appeared on more than 20 outlets, including Much Music.
 The single was released in the United Kingdom on 28 October 2013.

 The band toured in 2013, including opening for ZZ Top and joining Aerosmith on their Australian and New Zealand tour.
 This was followed by the 25-date Uproar Festival in August and September 2013 (with Jane's Addiction and Alice in Chains, among others).
 These shows were performed by the first full lineup of the band, which consisted of Lowy and Stevens along with drummer Frank Ferrer (also of Guns N' Roses), guitarist Richard Fortus (also of Guns N' Roses, formerly of Thin Lizzy and Psychedelic Furs), bassist Marco Mendoza (Whitesnake/Thin Lizzy), and pianist Dizzy Reed (from Guns N' Roses).
 Lead singer Stevens performed for a while with casts on his hand and leg as a result of an injury sustained when escaping from a crocodile on a fishing excursion in Australia.